 Today, we are dependent on technology for most activities and transactions.
 Therefore, anything that could disrupt the delivery of that service poses a risk to the entire business.
 Alongside assessing the company for security, we also assess the company’s ability to bounce back from disaster and keep business running despite external obstacles.

-We also check how strong the company’s backup policies – how secure is the data, how easily can it be restored, and how frequently the data is backed up.
+We check how strong the company’s backup policies are.
+Is the data secure?
+Whether the data can be easily restored?
+And, lastly, how frequently the data is backed up?
 This helps provide a clear picture of how the target company has planned for eventualities, which is, in turn, an indicator of the strength of the company’s leadership.

 5. Customer Support

 Lastly, we examine how the customer interacts with the product.
 We gauge their usage, the frequency, and the experience they have.
-We also assess how quickly customers can receive technical support and solutions to issues raised, as well as the quality of the service provided.
+Additionally, assessing how quickly customers can receive technical support and solutions to issues raised, as well as the quality of the service provided.

 We also do extensive analyses of the quality assurance and testing process to ensure that the customer receives the best version of the product.

 Technical due diligence (TDD) requires a specialized touch.
 It requires the consulting firm to have knowledge of the sector to be able to accurately understand and assess the target company’s position in the market.

 To check out our article on commercial due diligence in the fintech sector, click here.